 - a.
-A standard inspection was done of Of the Oklahoma Natural gas Enid unit. - b.
-A standard inspection of the Enid unit was conducted within 3 years - c.
-Representative from Oklahoma Natural Gas were at the inspection - d.
-Dustin Merriman was the OCC inspector.
-He has 9 years of experience with the Commission. - Did the inspector use an appropriate inspection form/checklist and was the form/checklist 2 used as a guide for the inspection?
-(New regulations shall be incorporated)
+The inspection evaluated was a standard inspection of Oklahoma Natural Gas Guthrie unit. - c.
+Pipeline Operator compliance personnel were at the inspection. - d.
+Inspectors were Dustin Merriman, Chad Holliday and Larry Sacket. - 2 2 Did the inspector use an appropriate inspection form/checklist and was the form/checklist used as a guide for the inspection?
+(New regulations shall be incorporated) Yes = 2 No = 0 Needs Improvement = 1